Cochliasanthus

-Two very different plant species are sold and cultivated under this one name.
-One plant is the true Cochliasanthus caracalla.
-The other, also called "Phaseolus giganteus" (a horticultural name, not validly published), appears to be Vigna speciosa or a close relative.
-Thomas Jefferson called this plant "the most beautiful bean in the world".

 Description

-The purple, non-fragrant, invasive flowers of the "Phaseolus giganteus" are said to have snail or snail-shell shaped flowers, hence the origin of the common name.
-The multicolored, fragrant, non-invasive flowers of the Cochliasanthus caracalla are said to have corkscrew or nautilus-shell shaped flowers, hence the origin of that common name.
+The purple, non-fragrant flowers of the Sigmoidotropis speciosa are said to have snail-shell shaped flowers, hence the origin of the common name.
+The multicolored, fragrant flowers of the Cochliasanthus caracalla are said to have corkscrew or nautilus-shell shaped flowers, hence the origin of that common name.
 Though some claim that the leaves of one species are darker and differently sized compared to the leaves of the other, it is difficult to distinguish between these two plants through foliage alone.

 There have been multiple instances where both plants have been grown side by side for years and the discovery that they were not the same species was made only after the less mature plant finally bloomed.
-It is said that both plants are pollinated by ants so, without ants, the plant will produce few, if any, seeds, although C. caracalla is pollinated by bees in Argentine, which is its native range.
+C. caracalla is pollinated by bumblebees and carpenter bees in its native range in Argentina.

 Corkscrew vine

 The corkscrew vine, Cochliasanthus caracalla, has highly fragrant, multicolored, corkscrew or spiral shaped flowers and is not an invasive plant.
 More specifically, the flowers are white with purple streaks that fade to cream and then to yellow with age.
 They hang in twelve-inch long clusters.
 The flowers are extremely wavy and immature blossoms very much resemble multicolored spirals or corkscrews.
 This plant grows white buds that produce nectar, which attracts ants, who then pollinate the flowers.
 The fragrance has been likened to Chinese wisteria, Jasmine, and Magnolia.
 It is claimed that the plant can be smelled from 15 feet away.
 The Corkscrew Vine is less frost tolerant than the Snail Vine.